kimikadze/plot-character-interaction/README.md

 # Character Interaction Plotting with Graphviz and Python

-You the code in this repo to quickly create a PDF document with a graph showing which characters in a book interact with each other.
+Use the code in this repo to quickly create a PDF document with an undirected graph showing which characters in a book interact with each other.

 An example of such a graph is shown on the image below.